Glo-ma/DSE511_Project/README.md

 * Depression: Categorical, with values "Yes" and "No".

 ## Implementation Steps

-1. Statistical/ Exploratory Analysis using SQL
+1. Statistical/Exploratory Analysis (SQL)
-2. Data Visualiation using R
+Performed Statitical analysis using SQL queries to calculate descriptive statistics, identify missing values, and examine feature correlations to understand the dataset's structure and relationships.

+2. Visualization (R)
+Created insightful visualizations, including correlation heatmaps, boxplots, and scatterplots, to analyze trends and relationships among features.
+Visualized the distribution of depression levels across various predictors.

-3. Data Cleaning and preprocessing using Python
+3. Data Cleaning and Preprocessing (Python)
+Converted categorical variables (e.g., "Yes"/"No") to binary (0/1) for compatibility with models.
+Balanced the dataset using an autoencoder, ensuring fair representation of depression and non-depression cases.

-4. Data Modelling and prediction using matlab
+4. Data Modeling and Prediction (MATLAB)
+Implemented logistic regression (95% accuracy) and random forest (99% accuracy) classifiers.
+Generated confusion matrices, classification reports, and ROC curves for both models.
+Identified key features driving predictions through feature importance analysis.